RohanShrivastava08/Hashnode-Blogs/clxbgwdjm000409mnd5zxfyyp.md

 * In the MERN stack (MongoDB, Express, React, Node.js), CRUD operations are essential for managing data effectively.

-* This blog will explore the importance of CRUD operations, how they are implemented in the MERN stack, and the advantages and disadvantages of using this stack.

 ### What are CRUD Operations?